sarahsellers/Hive/pages/about.md

 ## About the Collection

-Adult Crafts for Crafting Adults
+Adult Crafts for Crafting Adults, cause who doesn't like to craft?